-Herbal tinctures. glycerites, and infusions are a great way to get the medicinal properties of herbs into a useable form.
+Herbal tinctures, glycerites, and infusions are a great way to get the medicinal properties of herbs into a usable form.

-Your herbal medicine cabinet is probably already full of different herbs to use in each of these forms.
-You will get some of the best qualities from each herb, depending on how you use it.
+Your herbal medicine cabinet is probably already full of different herbs in each of these forms.
+You will get some of the best qualities from each herb, depending on how you use them.

 So, what is the difference between a tincture, a glycerite, and an infusion?